travis-ci/docs-travis-ci-com/user/chrome.md

 permalink: /user/chrome/
 ---

 The Google Chrome addon allows Travis CI builds to install Google Chrome at run time.
-To use the addon you need to be running builds on either the [Trusty build environment](/user/trusty-ci-environment/) or the [OSX build environment](/user/osx-ci-environment/).
+To use the addon you need to be running builds on either the [Trusty build environment](/user/trusty-ci-environment/) or the [OS X build environment](/user/osx-ci-environment/).

 ## Selecting a Chrome version